How to Build a Bourbon Collection You’ll Love

 This next phase requires patience, research, and a bit of strategy.
 You’ll learn to look for unique expressions, build a network of fellow enthusiasts, and protect the value of what you’ve built.
 Think of it as honoring the same spirit of dedication that distillers pour into every barrel.
 It’s a rewarding process that transforms your shelf into a library of liquid stories, each with its own history and character.

-Hunt for Limited Editions and Store Picks
+How to Find Limited Editions and Store Picks

 Limited editions and single-barrel store picks are some of the most exciting bottles to collect.
 Limited editions are special releases from a distillery, often with a unique age statement, finish, or blend that won’t be repeated.
 Store picks are single barrels selected by a specific retailer, offering a flavor profile you can’t find anywhere else.
 Finding these often requires a bit of detective work.
 Start by building relationships with your local liquor store staff; they can give you a heads-up on upcoming releases.
 You can also find bottles through online retailers, but you’ll need to be quick.
 The secondary market is another option, but proceed with caution and stick to reputable groups to avoid scams.